aadityasai37/Leenus/CONTRIBUTING.md

 2. Allow your contribution to be licensed under the license of the target project (GPLv3)

-3. Allow your contribution to be freely distributed to the Lynis community
+3. Allow your contribution to be freely distributed to the Leenus community

 4. Allow the project the [Unlimited Rights](#Unlimited-Rights) to your contribution

-If you have questions regarding development, send us an e-mail at [lynis-dev](mailto:lynis-dev@cisofy.com).
+If you have questions regarding development, send us an e-mail at [leenus-dev](mailto:leenus-dev@cisofy.com).

 ## Unlimited Rights